Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 ### Important Notes Before You Begin

 - **Security First:** This guide prioritizes security by creating a non-root user, using a firewall, and locking down remote access.
-Please follow these steps carefully.
+Follow these steps carefully.
 - **Cost:** Vultr charges hourly up to a monthly cap.
 A `Shared CPU` plan, with 1 vCPU and 2GB RAM (the **\$10/mo plan**) is sufficient for most needs.
 You can destroy the VPS at any time to stop charges.
-As of 8/9/2025, the ideal ( **Shared CPU**) plan is `vc2-1c-2gb | 1 vCPU | 2GB RAM | 55 GB SSD | 2TB/mo Bandwidth` @ **\$10.00/mo** (not including Automatic Backups, which are an extra $2.00)
+As of 10/9/2025, the ideal ( **Shared CPU**) plan is `vc2-1c-2gb | 1 vCPU | 2GB RAM | 55 GB SSD | 2TB/mo Bandwidth` @ **\$10.00/mo** (not including Automatic Backups, which are an extra $2.00)